danipragustia/0x4/about.md

 - Mostly my music is <b>classical music</b>, but i like the music if it good at my taste
 - I enjoy book with genres like <b>science fiction, mystery, history</b>

-### How do i computing
+### My Computer

 I using old computer from 2015, still good for my daily use.
 All Software i use run smoothly without any problems.
 I am using <b>Alpine Linux</b> for OS with Windows 10 for sake of gaming, i cant run QEMU cause processor doesnt include with Intergrated Graphic Card.
-- Motherboard is <b>GA-78LMT-S2P</b>, I know this motherboard so bad, i buy it so cheap and i will replace soon with Good Motherboard with Support USB3.0 and SATA3
+- Motherboard is <b>GA-78LMT-S2P</b>, I know this motherboard so bad, will replace soon with Good Motherboard with Support USB3.0 and SATA3
 - Processor is <b>AMD FX-6300</b>, i using this process because it doesnt pre-built with the proprietary PSP (Platform Security Processor) module.
 - <b>8 GB DDR3</b>, this capable for multi-tasking, it doesnt load up so much on linux (highest using is 70%~ on full active workstation). no upgrade planning future.
 - <b>MSI Nvidia GT 730</b>, sometimes for killing-time i play retro game, and this good choice for me beside the price this GPU, this doesnt need external power.